openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 #### Credential Offer

-The following additional claims are defined for this Credential format.
+The following additional claims are defined for this Credential format to be added to the object entry of the `credentials` parameter defined in (#credential_offer_parameters).

 * `credential_definition`: REQUIRED.
 JSON object containing the detailed description of the credential type.
 It consists at least of the following sub claims:
   * `type`: REQUIRED.
 JSON array as defined in (#server_metadata_jwt_vc_json).
 This claim contains the type values the Wallet shall request in the subsequent Credential Request.